orb-community/orb/python-test/README.md

 Feature: agent provider # features/agentsProvider.feature:2

   Scenario: Provision agent                                                  # features/agentsProvider.feature:4
-    Given that the user is logged in                                         # features/steps/users.py:10 1.031s When a new agent is created                                              # features/steps/control_plane_agents.py:18 1.032s
+    Given that the user is logged in on orb account                                         # features/steps/users.py:10 1.031s
+    When a new agent is created                                              # features/steps/control_plane_agents.py:18 1.032s
     And the agent container is started                                       # features/steps/local_agent.py:10 0.217s
     Then the agent status in Orb should be online                            # features/steps/control_plane_agents.py:24 2.556s